 Adopting a healthy lifestyle isn’t as difficult or complex as some may portray.
 Stick to these 10 Nutrition for Longevity Golden Rules for a Healthy Lifestyle and you will be on your way to better health.
 Understanding these 10 Golden Rules is the first step towards developing sustainable change.
 Interested in learning more?
 Check out our N4L REAL Transformation Program focused on teaching you how to promote lifelong transformations through becoming more connected with your mind and body!
-If you have any questions pertaining to the program, please feel free to contact our dietitian team at firstname.lastname@example.org!
+If you have any questions pertaining to the program, or want to sign up for our meal plans, please feel free to contact our dietitian team at email@example.com!

 1. Eat and Drink Your Vitamins

 Consume 6+ servings of fruits and vegetables per day to ensure you are absorbing essential micronutrients: vitamins, minerals, phytochemicals, and fiber.
 Count your colors instead of calories.
 Eating the rainbow is a great way to include a variety of vitamins in your diet.